 Using 1D barcodes, faxes can be assigned to existing business processes by way of the transaction number represented by the code or be identified as a specific type of document.
 2D barcodes on the other hand, allow the inclusion of additional information such as personal details and links to product videos or websites.
 Retarus is able to provide this metadata in various formats: as a file (XML and TXT), in the subject line of an email, or in the body text itself.
 The splitting of faxes containing several transactions into separate files is possible with both types of barcode.

-To benefit from Retarus’ automated routing, it makes no difference which type of barcode you are using – our fax service recognizes them all.
+To benefit from Retarus’ automated routing, it makes no difference which type of barcode you are using – our cloud fax service recognizes them all.